 When the NRTL Lists a product, they are not concerned with how well it works, only that is performs safely.
 However, in some instances, the type of Listing will guide you in determining if the product is suitable for a specific application from a safety and code-compliance point of view.
 And in some instances, especially life-safety applications like emergency lighting, the Listing certifies that the product meets a minimum reliability and endurance level set by the standard.

-In Part 2 of this blog, we’ll examine the tools available to specifiers and users to determine whether a product is Listed, and for precisely what application.
-Stay tuned.
+Continue reading in Part 2 of this blog, in which we’ll examine the tools available to specifiers and users to determine whether a product is Listed, and for precisely what application.